Enid Mumford: ETHICS Methodology of Systems Implementation

 Enid Mumford devised the ETHICS approach to the design and implementation of computer-based information systems.
 She explains in her work that while others are more intent on improving the ‘bottom line’ of corporations with the use of IT, Enid’s approach was more focused on the everyday workers and IT’s impact on their working lives (Avison et al., 2006).

 Her work placed the social context and human activities/needs at the centre of IS design.
 Findings from projects across the 1960 and 1970s were consolidated by Mumford and her peers to bring rise to system development methodology known as ETHICS (Effective Technical & Human Implementation of Computer-based Systems).

-Enid Mumford mentions that there can be progressive improvement in work and life.
-(Bednar & Welch, 2016) suggests that key values underpinned their work: a desire to improve job design to create a safer and more enjoyable work systems and a wish to see greater democracy in both the workplace and in wider society.

-Enid Mumford described fifteen steps of the ETHICS methodology.
-Having set the ETHICS methodology as a toolbox for organizational change, Bednar & Welch suggests she explores key aspects of socio-technical design in practice; gives an overview of experiences of using her approach in different organizational settings to identify which socio-technical facilitation can provide support.

 In the progress method Mumford used, she included quick ethics, to support the business process.
 By including quick ethics in the process, it created the business process to become more efficient and more effective in attaining business objectives and was able to offer a higher quality working environment that inspires staff.